 Is it selfishness, fear, control, distrust, or something else?

 Whatever the source of your sneaky behavior (or your spouse’s), you can put an end to the dishonesty and make your marriage stronger for the decades with these 3 ways to avoid financial infidelity:

 1. 100% access to 100% of your financial information.

-Scott and I have been married a long time so our agreement now is that if we find something we want to spend over $200 on we snap a photo and send it to the other asking for input.
-If Scott tells me, “I’m not so sure about that.”
-I wait and discuss it with him later.
-It doesn’t mean, “No” it just means not right now or let’s talk about it.
-We have found it helps each of us decide is this a need or a want?
+We have been married a long time so our agreement now is that if we find something we want to spend over $200 on we snap a photo and send it to the other asking for input.
+If one of us says, “I’m not so sure about that.” we will wait and discuss it later.
+It doesn’t mean, “No” it just means not right now, or let’s talk about it.
+We have found it helps each of us decide what is a need versus a want.

 This may not sound right for your relationship, but some parameters of sharing are helpful.
 Do you want to know if any charges are made to the card?
 If you’re trying to cut back would you like a heads up before eating out?
 Or hitting a sale?

-Whatever the comfort levels you’d like to establish are, remember you’re doing it to share with one another not judge.
+Whatever the comfort levels you’d like to establish are, remember you’re doing it to share not judge.
 Most of us agreed in our vows we would share with the other in honesty and love.
 Looking for ways to avoid financial infidelity helps you keep those vows.

 You whole-heartedly believe you can have multiple accounts, but have to be transparent.
 We have three accounts for our two businesses and our personal one, and both of us can look at any information in any of the accounts whenever we want.